AnarchyTools/atbuild/README.md

 # Building Swift code

 How do we build a Swift project?
-There's a built-in tool called `atllbuild`, which is our *low-level build system*.
+There's a built-in tool called `llbuild`, which is our *low-level build system*.

 ```clojure
 (package